View our entire library of updates and reviews on Cognos new features.

 First question, What version of Cognos are you using?

-So, you kind of take a second and vote.
+Take a second and vote.

 See, we’ve got 70%, Yeah, I’ll give it a couple more seconds here.